Pre-Conference PhD Day

 Conference Venue

-The conference will take place at the University of Zadar, Department of Economics (Croatia).
+The conference will take place at the University of Primorska, Faculty of Management.

 Contact